 1. Use New, Unscented Kitty Litter

 Cat urine has a distinctive odor.
-And if you leave the litter for a period of time, your house begins to smell just like the litter!
+And if you leave the litter for a while, your house begins to smell just like the litter!

 Recommended unscented kitty litter here (on Amazon).

 Some kitty litter brands have added scents that counteract the urine smell.
 For this task, you will need to avoid those brands!
 You need the kitty litter to smell of cat urine, or it will not work as well.

 2. Find Out the Areas that Mice Spend the Most Time in Your House

 These are most likely to be the areas where food is kept.
 Also, it would help if you found the openings that mice use to enter and leave your house.
-To find these areas, you need to be on the lookout for mouse droppings and other signs of mouse activity.
+To find these areas, you need to look for mouse droppings and other signs of mouse activity.

 Mouse droppings are dark, oval-shaped, and may have a shine to them if they have recently been ‘dropped’.

 Also, it would help if you targeted areas where the mice have chewed.
 Check the back of cabinets and pantries cracks under the doors or windows, wall corners, and other tiny openings.

 Place the kitty litter in areas where there is evidence of mice activity.